hhristov94/hhristov94.github.io/_posts/2018-10-24-linear-independence.md

 ![png](/assets/images/column_2.png)

-Looking at the column pictures can we determine generally if a system $$Ax= b$$ solvable?
-If the column vectors span the whole vector space then yes, the solution $$b$$ can be expressed as a linear combination of the column vectors.
+The pictures provide some visual understanding about infinite and unique solutions but you would agree that it is also important to consider the case when no solutions are available.
+Can we determine generally if a system $$Ax= b$$ is solvable?
+As I mentioned earlier when we seek the solution we are actually seeking the scalars that strech the column vectors just so that when they are added together we get $$b$$.
+Or in other words if $$b$$ is a member of the span of the column vectors, the solution can be expressed as a linear combination of the column vectors.

-This is provides a natural transition to the idea of a basis.
+Thinking about spanning space is very awesome but we need to have some orientation in order not to get lost.
+Mathematicians like to put a marker in the space and orient themselves by it.
+They call it a basis.
 But in order to understand what a basis in the context of linear algebra means I think it is best to tackle the formal definition first:

 A set of elements (vectors) in a vector space $$V$$ is called a basis, or a set of basis vectors, if the vectors are linearly independent and every vector in the vector space is a linear combination of this set.
 In more general terms, a basis is a linearly independent minimal spanning set of $$V$$.